Retreats & Daylongs

 A day of mindfulness is included with registration for the Intro to Meditation class.
 They are geared towards beginners but many experienced practitioners enjoy spending the day in practice as well.
 Usually they start at 9:00 AM and end at 4:30 PM.

-Both SIMS teachers and visiting teachers offer these accessible ways for a day of sustained practice.
+Both Seattle Insight guiding teachers, assistant teacher, local dharma leaders and visiting teachers offer these accessible ways for a day of sustained practice.
 Guided meditations, sitting and walking meditations, talks and dialogue with the teacher.